Developer Guide

 Alternative 1 (current choice): No, abstract it out to an interface

-with a backing implementation.- Pros:
+CommandHistorySelectorwith a backing implementation.- Pros:

 - Follows SRP because

-, then it now has two reasons (UI and logic) to change. - Easier to unit test because logic is separated from UI.
+CommandBoxis part of the UI component, but history selection is logic.
+If selection logic is left inCommandBox, then it now has two reasons (UI and logic) to change. - Easier to unit test because logic is separated from UI.

 - Follows SRP because